 Powers before arrest

-All police officers have an uninterrupted power to ask members of the public questions which they feel may deter and prevent crime or detect crime.
-No member of the public is under any obligation to answer these questions, whether on the street or in the police station, unless they have been lawfully detained.
+Police officers have an uninterrupted power to ask members of the public questions which they believe may deter and prevent crime, or detect crime.
+However, no member of the public is under any obligation to answer these questions, whether on the street or in the police station, unless they have been lawfully detained.

-A problem may arise surrounding how far a police office can go in order to detain a person without arresting them.
-The courts have decided that a police officer may touch a person in order to gain their attention, such as tap their shoulder, but they cannot stop them from moving away unless they are arresting that person.
+An issue may arise as to how far a police officer can go in order to detain a person without arresting them.
+The courts have decided that a police officer may touch a person in order to gain their attention, eg. by tapping their shoulder, but they cannot stop them from moving away unless they are arresting that person.

-Under S50 of the police reform Act 2002, a uniformed police officer can require a person who has behaved in an anti-social manner to provide their name and address.
-If a person fails to do so then they may be arrested under s25 of PACE.
+In addition, under section 50 of the Police Reform Act 2002, a uniformed police officer can require a person to provide their name and addressif they reasonably believe they have behaved in an anti-social manner.
+If a person fails to do so they may be arrested under section 25 PACE.

 The power to stop and search

-The Criminal Justice Act 2003 extended this power to cover the power to stop and search for articles intended to cause criminal damage.
+The Criminal Justice Act 2003 extended thestop and search power to search for articles intended to cause criminal damage.